 de la Bécasse.

 (1) La plume du peintre

 The painter's feather, is an elegant small sharp feather found at each elbow and there is only one on each wing.
 It was used by naturalist painters for its sharp precise point.
 It is the small feather crossing the bell on the CNB's logo, but it is much smaller than the bell.
 Only like 2 or 3 centimeters long maximum.
 Some hunters place it inside their hat's belt as a trophy to carry all day.
 Others keep them in a small box for the sad moment when their good woodcock dog will leave this world.
 A framed picture is realized with all the pairs of feathers displayed nicely as little trophies recalling each bird pointed and bagged during the career of the good dog.

 (2) Note for people who are learning French...

 The word "rôtie" sounds more like roasted piece of meat, but the ancient translation for toast was "rôtie".
 Now we use the English word "toast" for breakfast or tea time but "rôtie" or "croûtons" in this case.
 However, "rôtie" is more proper.
 A roast beef would spell "rôti" without "e" at the end.

-In search of woodcocks, on the "Risoux",
+woodcocks, on the "Risoux",